 If you're interested in the writer's guidelines for the Chronicle of the Old West Newspaper, CLICK HERE.

 Chronicle of the Old West is also two syndicated radio shows about our American West.

 Five days a week, Dakota tells a story about a person or event from the Old West.
 As with the newspaper, the stories are aired in the month in which they took place.

 To find out if the Daily Show is aired near you, click HERE.

 You can see what is playing this month or listen to a selected story from the current month by clicking HERE.
-This month's featured story is "Military Camels."
+This month's featured story is "Joseph Walker."
 If you would like to browse through a list of archived daily featured AUDIO TRACKS click HERE.

 We also have a weekly hour-long show called Chronicle of the Old West the Weekly Edition.
 This show also hosted by Dakota Livesay, contains interviews with Old West experts about people and events from the 1800s, great cowboy music, and information about the Old West that will entertain and educate the listener about our Western history.